Molecular Standardization: Canonicalization, Tautomerization, and Salt Handling

 Many drug compounds are stored as salt forms (e.g., sodium acetate [Na+].CC(=O)[O-]).
 Workbench provides two modes for handling these:

 extract_salts=True(default): Identifies and keeps the largest organic fragment, removes counterions, and records the removed salt for traceability.
-Also distinguishes true salts from mixtures — multiple large neutral organic fragments are flagged as mixtures and logged.extract_salts=False: Keeps the full molecule with all fragments intact and preserves ionic charges.
+The pipeline distinguishes true salts from mixtures using a heuristic: small fragments (≤6 heavy atoms if neutral, ≤10 if charged) are treated as salts, while multiple large neutral organic fragments are flagged as mixtures and logged.extract_salts=False: Keeps the full molecule with all fragments intact and preserves ionic charges.
 Useful when the salt form itself affects the property you're modeling (e.g., solubility, formulation studies).

 # Default: removes salts (ChEMBL standard)